elixir-cldr/cldr_calendars/README.md

 * Supports adding or substracting periods to dates and date ranges.
 See `Calendar.plus/3` and `Calendar.minus/3`

+* Includes pre-defined calendars for Gregorian (compatible with the builtin `Calendar` module), `ISOWeek` and `National Retail Federation (NRF)` calendars

+* Includes functions to find the first, last, nearest and `nth` days of the week from a date.
+For example, find the `2nd Tuesday in November`.

 **See the documentation for `Cldr.Calendar` for the main public API and the functions contained therein.**

 ## Getting Started